-- That we are in danger of creating a special class of super Christian – The Church planter.
+- We are in danger of creating a special class of super Christian – The Church planter.
 In other words, we risk idolatry and inflated egos.

 - The New Testament does not talk about church planting, it simply talks about making disciples.
 Therefore, a lot of the energy that goes into church planting – particularly the focus on building partnerships, seeking resources (especially financial support) is a distraction from Gospel preaching

-- That these activities, planning, seeking partners, trying to learn “how to do it”, fundraising etc suggest an over-reliance on ourselves and a lack of faith in God.
+- These activities, planning, seeking partners, trying to learn “how to do it”, fundraising etc suggest an over-reliance on ourselves and a lack of faith in God.

 Now, I remember one person I interviewed for a Theological College project about another aspect of Christian mission complaining that there were people quick to criticise them when all they were seeking to do was obey the Great Commission.
 It would be tempting for church planters to respond in the same way.
 And yet, I believe it is right to stop, listen and be ready to be challenged.
 This pushes us back to God’s Word and makes us think.
 Often this can be a deeply healthy process as we listen more keenly to what God says.
 So here I want to engage with those questions:

 - Church planters on pedestals

 I agree with those making the challenge that:

 - Our calling is to make disciples and that this is a sacrificial call to serve Christ with our whole lives